rocchdi/my-repo-reviews/README.md

 ```
 pip install -r requirements.txt
 ```
-Copy  all files in the projet root , the .py files (the code), the .joblib files (prediction models), the vect.joblib and countvec.joblib files (vocabularies files) and also the .csv file (classification report) in your machine.
+Copy  all files in the projet root , the .py files (the code), the .joblib files (prediction models and vocabularies files) and also the .csv file (classification report) in your machine.
 To run the API :
 ```
 uvicorn main:apiprediction --reload